Skip to main content

 Enrollment Patterns — Kansas

-Kansas summer enrollment dips when school-age children leave before/after school programs.
-Wichita and Kansas City metro centers follow typical seasonal patterns with September surges for before/after care.
-Centers billing Child Care Subsidy through DCF should expect monthly billing cycles, with attendance records serving as the primary documentation for reimbursement claims.
+Kansas summer enrollment dips when school-age children leave before and after school programs.
+Wichita and Kansas City metro centers follow typical seasonal patterns with September surges.
+Centers billing Child Care Subsidy through DCF should keep attendance records organized by billing period.

 Ready to run your Kansas childcare center on one screen?